Valverde optimistic on new Umtiti contract

 "I have not thought of any strategy for Iniesta to stay because I do not have to have any strategy," he said.
 "Andres knows what he wants and it's a personal decision."

-Barca take on Roma in the first leg of the Champions League quarter-finals on Wednesday, looking to take a favourable result to Italy for the second leg.
+Barca takes on Roma in the first leg of the UEFA Champions League quarter-finals on Thursday (AEST), looking to take a favourable result to Italy for the second leg.

-Goalkeeper Alisson has been tipped to have a big impact on the tie, the Brazilian having been linked with a number of top European sides due to his strong form this season.
+Goalkeeper Alisson has been tipped to have a big impact on the tie, the Brazilian having been linked with a number of top European sides because of his strong form this season.

 But Valverde does not think he will be a target for Barca.